frankfredj/Virtual_Portfolio/README.md

 test_pf.update_option_price_list(tickers)
 ```

-*Custom scrapper method: An headless chrome driver is used via Selenium to access the Yahoo Option webpage.
+*An headless chrome driver is used via Selenium to access the Yahoo Option webpage.
 This is due to Beautiful Soup not being able to locate the drop-down menu options, which are needed to switch between avaible exercise dates.
 From there, the text values of the drop-down menu are converted into the proper Yahoo UNIX format, then used to build url request strings.
-Said strings are fed to Requests and Beautiful Soup before being converted to proper dataframes using Prandas' **.read_html(...)** *
+Said strings are fed to Requests and Beautiful Soup before being converted to proper dataframes using Prandas' .read_html(...)*

 Two methods are currently avaible: one for single stocks (**store_option_prices(ticker, expiration)**) and one for stock lists (**store_option_prices_list(tickers, expirations)**).